 The Lijiang Impression Show is a cultural show about the traditions and lifestyles of the Naxi, Yi and Bai people in the area.
 It is set in the highest open-air theater in the world.
 At about 3,100 meters (10,000 feet) altitude with the Jade Dragon Snow Mountain in the background.

 The part of the city that you want to see is actually called Lijiang Ancient Town.
-This is the part with the old houses.
-It is known for its traditional architecture and customs, special buildings and the breathtaking natural views.
+Here, you will find old houses.
+It is known for its traditional architecture and customs, special buildings and breathtaking natural views.
 The old town, the old buildings, the cobblestone narrow streets and small canals make Lijiang a beautiful place.

 3. Walk the Tiger Leaping Gorge